Renminbi: Digital renminbi

-In October 2019, China's central bank, PBOC, announced that a digital reminbi is going to be released after years of preparation.
-This version of the currency, also called DCEP (Digital Currency Electronic Payment), can be “decoupled” from the banking system to give visiting tourists a taste of the nation's burgeoning cashless society.
-However, it is not based on cryptocurrency.
+In October 2019, China's central bank, PBOC, announced that a digital renminbi was going to be released after years of preparation.
+This version of the currency, also called DCEP (Digital Currency Electronic Payment), can be "decoupled" from the banking system to give visiting tourists a taste of the nation's burgeoning cashless society.
 The announcement received a variety of responses: some believe it is more about domestic control and surveillance.
 Some argue that the real barriers to internationalisation of the renminbi are China's capital controls, which it has no plans to remove.
 Maximilian Kärnfelt, an expert at the Mercator Institute for China Studies, said that a digital renminbi "would not banish many of the problems holding the renminbi back from more use globally".
 He went on to say, "Much of China's financial market is still not open to foreigners and property rights remain fragile."

 The PBOC has filed more than 80 patents surrounding the integration of a digital currency system, choosing to embrace the blockchain technology.
 The patents reveal the extent of China's digital currency plans.
 The patents, seen and verified by the Financial Times, include proposals related to the issuance and supply of a central bank digital currency, a system for interbank settlements that uses the currency, and the integration of digital currency wallets into existing retail bank accounts.
 Several of the 84 patents reviewed by the Financial Times indicate that China may plan to algorithmically adjust the supply of a central bank digital currency based on certain triggers, such as loan interest rates.
 Other patents are focused on building digital currency chip cards or digital currency wallets that banking consumers could potentially use, which would be linked directly to their bank accounts.
-The patent filings also point to the proposed ‘tokenomics’ being considered by the DCEP working group.
+The patent filings also point to the proposed 'tokenomics' being considered by the DCEP working group.
 Some patents show plans towards programmed inflation control mechanisms.
 While the majority of the patents are attributed to the PBOC's Digital Currency Research Institute, some are attributed to state-owned corporations or subsidiaries of the Chinese central government.